phluid61/internet-drafts/file-scheme/draft.md

     1. Transform the file name to a path segment as above.

     2. Append the transformed segment to the URI.

-7. If any non-hierarchical data is required to identify the file (for example a version number in a versioning file system):

-    1. Append a question mark character "?" to the URI.

-    2. Transform the non-hierarchical data to a query field ({{RFC3986}}, Section 3.4) as per Section 2 of {{RFC3986}}.

-    3. Append the transformed query field to the URI.

 Examples: